Museveni Urges Ugandans to Embrace Swahili for Commerce, Pledges 100 Million to Swahili Sacco

 Support from Government and Key Officials

 NRM Secretary General Richard Todwong and the First Deputy Prime Minister and Minister for East African Affairs, Rebecca Alitwala Kadaga, both applauded the president's initiative to promote Swahili.
-They echoed his sentiments, reinforcing the importance of learning the language to foster regional integration and ease communication across all classes of people.

 Rebecca Kadaga, in her remarks, dismissed the fear that learning Swahili could erode the development of native languages, stating that this initiative would, in fact, enrich the country’s linguistic diversity.
 Kadaga affirmed the government's commitment to ensuring that Ugandans from all walks of life have access to Swahili education.